 Heads up, Tritons!

-This fall we’re launching Handshake, a new platform that will allow you to connect with employers locally and across the nation.
+We've launched Handshake, a platform that allows you to connect with employers locally and across the nation.

 To set up your profile, go to app.joinhandshake.com